 As Maya Angelou said, “Perhaps travel cannot prevent bigotry, but by demonstrating that all peoples cry, laugh, eat, worry, and die, it can introduce the idea that if we try and understand each other, we may even become friends.”

 You and I know this to be true.
 People like us know how important it is to have a global perspective.
-With the world being more interconnected than ever, understanding it has never been more critical – not only to succeeding as a person but also in our interconnected economy.
+With the world being more interconnected than ever, understanding it has never been more critical – not only to succeed as a person but also in our interconnected economy.

-Yet there are kids who can’t see beyond their own town, who have never had a chance to meet someone from another country, or travel somewhere distant.
+Yet there are kids who can’t see beyond their own town, who have never had a chance to meet someone from another country or travel somewhere distant.
 They live in depressed communities where the world is just some big “other.”

 FLYTE was born so that we could help those who don’t have the resources to do so — and with your help and generosity, we’ve funded two trips already!
 Because of us, 25 students have seen beyond their borders, volunteered in other countries, interacted with different cultures, and now have a passport (so they can keep seeing more).
 Students like Kaleb from Atlanta: